 I don’t know where I first heard the name ‘Serengeti’, but ever since I was a child, the word provoked romantic visions in my head of wide open, dusty plains filled with eye-catching wildlife.
 So when I first visited the Serengeti last year, I was left speechless when those visions proved true.
 It instantly became one of my favorite photographic locations I had ever visited, and I was determined to get back as soon as possible.
-And luckily, this year I will be spending over a month in Tanzania, mostly in the Serengeti, leading photography trips for The Giving Lens and Discovery Photo Tours.
+And luckily, this year I will be returning to Tanzania, mostly in the Serengeti, leading a photography trip for The Giving Lens.
+Want to come?
+More information here.

 It’s hard to really explain the adrenaline rush that will hit you like a ton of bricks the first time you see a herd of elephants or a pride of lions start to walk your way.
 Staring blankly in awe of such powerful creatures, it can be hard to get your camera at the ready and your settings dialed in before the moment passes.
 But eventually, you learn that these magnificent animals are indifferent to your presence.
 They are too busy foraging for food and seeking out shade and water in the scorching African heat to worry about a tan colored Land Cruiser with a bunch of giddy humans and giant lenses.
 You start to learn how to photograph them, and soon, you start seeing some incredible captures in the back of your LCD screen.
 Suddenly, the ease of the Serengeti has made you feel like a National Geographic photographer.